 - Report creation ‘micro’ interactions with toolbars (scaling functionality across multiple versions )

 To date this has been one of the most fulfilling projects that I have designed for.
-I have the honor to work with some of the best people I’ve ever worked with and I’m grateful to my product team and fellow designers contributing visual and motion designs as well as our user researcher who works tirelessly to help me (in)/validate my design assumptions.
+I have the honor to work with some of the best people I’ve ever worked with.
+Special thanks goes out to my design team mates who’ve contributed to the success of this project via several peer critiques and workshops.
+I’m also grateful to my product team and as well as our user researchers who’ve worked tirelessly to help me (in)/validate my design assumptions.